rscarbel-jm/learning-api-using-open-weather/README.md

 - The application uses Tailwind CSS for styling
 - PrimeReact components are used for the UI
 - Zod is used for data validation and parsing
-- The app is designed to show different backgrounds based on the time of day

 ## 🚧 Troubleshooting